sela-network/sela-network-blockchain/monad/README.md

    - Original scraped data should be stored safely separately
    - Data source information should be clearly recorded in description

-2. **SelaPoint**
+2. **SelaPower**

-   - Owner account security is very important (has permission to burn tokens from other accounts)
+   - Owner account security is CRITICAL (has permission to burn tokens AND upgrade the contract)
    - Careful review required when granting minter/burner permissions
    - Pause function should only be used in emergency situations
+   - **Upgrade Safety**: Always validate upgrades on testnet first, follow storage layout rules
+   - Keep backup of implementation addresses for potential rollback

 3. **Account Abstraction**
    - Smart wallet owner key management is critical